 During PWM regulation, the H-bridge is enabled to drive current through the motor winding during the PWM on time.
-This is shown in Figure 8 as case 1.
+This is shown in the diagram below as case 1.
 The current flow direction shown indicates the state when IN1 is high and IN2 is low.